What are Collectible Assets?

 Types of Collectible Assets

 A collectible asset is a physical asset that appreciates in value over time.
-A collectible asset can also be qualified as a tangible asset, alternative investment, quiet wealth, or non-traditional asset.
-Whether it is a rare object or a greatly desired grouping of items, collectible assets are considered an excellent way to diversity an investment portfolio and can include:
+They can also be qualified as a tangible asset, alternative investment, quiet wealth, or non-traditional asset.
+Whether it is a rare object or a greatly desired grouping of items, these are considered an excellent way to diversity an investment portfolio and can include:

 - Baseball cards